ronentaich17/color-palette-generator/README.md

 ## Project Layout

-`main.cpp` contains the menu that activates when users start the application.
+`main.cpp` contains the menu that activates when the application is first launched

 `selection.h` contains the actions that are performed depending on what the user selects on the menu (such as entering base hue and the amount of colors in output palette)